Free will: Hard determinism

 The idea that the future is already determined, either by a creator deity decreeing or knowing its outcome in advance.
 The problem of free will, in this context, is the problem of how our actions can be free if there is a being who has determined them for us in advance, or if they are already set in time.

 Other forms of determinism are more relevant to compatibilism, such as biological determinism, the idea that all behaviors, beliefs, and desires are fixed by our genetic endowment and our biochemical makeup, the latter of which is affected by both genes and environment, cultural determinism and psychological determinism.
 Combinations and syntheses of determinist theses, such as bio-environmental determinism, are even more common.

-Suggestions have been made that hard determinism need not maintain strict determinism, where something near to, like that informally known as adequate determinism, is perhaps more relevant.
-Despite this, hard determinism has grown less popular in present times, given scientific suggestions that determinism is false – yet the intention of their position is sustained by hard incompatibilism.
+Suggestions have been made that hard determinism need not maintain strict determinism, since something similar, like what is informally known as adequate determinism, is perhaps more relevant.
+Despite this, hard determinism has grown less popular in present times, given scientific suggestions that determinism is false.